Alexina Graham Stuns In Lacy Red Lingerie In New Instagram Pic

 “You are the most beautiful angel I’ve seen,” gushed a social media user.

-“The red queen of insta,” declared a second admirer, likely referring not just to her ensemble but to her hair color.
+“The red queen of insta,” declared a second admirer, likely referring not just to her ensemble but also to her hair color.

 “YES alexina such a beautyyyyyy,” raved another follower.

-“D*mn… I had to remember to start breathing again,” joked another fan.
+“Damn… I had to remember to start breathing again,” joked a fan.

 The Victoria’s Secret Angel often shares pictures from her VS photo shoots on her social media page, and showcased her bare booty in an update from April 20.
 In the black-and-white image, she stood next to a large window and angled her back to the camera.
 In addition to her bra, she rocked a tiny g-string.
-She looked over her right shoulder at the camera and gave a smoldering look as she wore her hair down with a heavy part.
+She looked over her right shoulder at the camera and wore a smoldering gaze as she styled her hair down with a deep part.